sreerammarimuthu/table-unionability-study/features/feature_summary.md

-# Our Final Feature Set - Used for ML Analysis (All & Aggregated Subsets)
+# Our Final Feature Set - Used for ML Analysis (Aggregated Subsets)

 All the features are associated with the responses to the Table Unionability Questions from the Main Section of the Survey.